 Managerial statistics focuses on the use of statistical analysis to make fact-based decisions for business firms and other organizations.
-Topics taught include descriptive statistics, normal distributions, probabilities, sampling distributions, hypothesis testing, ANOVA and simple and multiple linear regression analysis.
+Topics taught include descriptive statistics, normal distributions, probabilities, sampling distributions, hypothesis testing, ANOVA, and simple and multiple linear regression analysis.
 The course also requires students to conduct a survey and research on a topic of interest, and then, using skills learned in the course, to prepare appropriate analyses and develop relevant conclusions related to the working hypothesis.
-Students will also enhance skills in Excel (for statistical analysis), writing (for presentation of survey projects and results), and group projects.
+Students will also enhance skills in Excel (for statistical analysis), writing (for presentation of survey projects and results), and collaboration.

 - Introduction to Financial Accounting

 An introduction to the accounting principles and procedures used for collecting, recording, summarizing, and interpreting financial information.
 Students will learn to read and interpret financial statements.
 Special emphasis is placed upon the concepts of internal control over resources and transactions.
 Computerized spreadsheets are integrated into the course.